apollographql/router/dev-docs/metrics.md

 #### Config metrics
 Each new feature MUST have a config metric that gives us information if a feature has been enabled.

+When defining new config metrics use the following conventions:

 **Name:** `apollo.router.config.<feature>` - (gauge)
 > Note that even if a feature is experimental this should not be reflected in the metric name.